 Remote Work

-To minimize risks related to information security, employees working remotely should take all precautions to ensure that they are accessing and managing university information in a secured manner, from a secured location, and using secured equipment.
-Employees conducting work at alternate work locations are expected to comply with all information security policies and standards.
+To minimize risks related to information security, employees working remotely should take all precautions to ensure that they access and manage university information securely, from a secure location, and using secured equipment.
+Employees working at alternate locations are expected to comply with all information security policies and standards.

 Secure Equipment

-• Individuals working remotely should ensure the equipment they are using is properly configured, patched, free from, and reasonably safeguarded from viruses and malware.
+• Individuals working remotely should ensure the equipment they are using is properly configured, patched, free of viruses and malware, and reasonably safeguarded from them.

-• University-issued computers: Please ensure computers are configured by applicable Information Technology Policies, Standards, Baselines, and Guidelines.
+• University-issued computers: Please ensure that the computers are configured according to applicable Information Technology Policies, Standards, Baselines, and Guidelines.

 • All university-issued computers (desktops and laptops) used for remote work must be encrypted.
 IT departments managing computers must: